IamLRBA/LRBA-FusionCraft-STUDIOS-Architecture-Website/README.md

 ## Goals:

-- To showcase the firm's capabilities in architecture and design
+- To ably showcase the firm's capabilities in architecture and design
 - To provide a user-friendly platform for potential clients and partners
 - To represent the FusionCraft STUDIOS brand with a clean and professional interface